Cracker Barrel bars church event over LGBT execution remarks

-KNOXVILLE, Tenn. — Cracker Barrel says it won’t host an event by a Tennessee church whose pastor was a detective who preached that the government should execute gay people.
+KNOXVILLE, Tenn. — Cracker Barrel said it won’t host an event by a Tennessee church whose pastor was a detective who preached that the government should execute gay people.

+“We serve everyone who walks through our doors with genuine hospitality, not hate, and require all guests to do the same,” Tennessee-based Cracker Barrel said in its tweeted statement.

-Cracker Barrel’s response follows a letter Tuesday from Tennessee Democratic Party Chairwoman Mary Mancini about the church’s planned event at its Cleveland, Tennessee, restaurant.
+Cracker Barrel’s response follows a letter Tuesday from Tennessee Democratic Party Chairwoman Mary Mancini to the chain’s CEO about the church’s planned event at its Cleveland, Tennessee, restaurant.

 Fritts has said his beliefs didn’t affect his work in the sheriff’s office.
 He took a buyout and no longer works there.
 District Attorney Charme Allen is reviewing pending cases investigated by Fritts.